zyrolasting/denxi/README.md

 such that a revision's name maps to exactly one natural number.
 This makes Xiden supports queries that capture revision intervals with inclusive and exclusive bounds.
-So, `example.com:http-client:beta:production:ie` means "The `http-client` package made by `example.com`, from the `beta` revision up to but NOT including the `production` revision.
+So, `example.com:http-client:draft:beta:production:ie` means "The `draft` edition of the `http-client` package made by `example.com`, from the `beta` revision up to but NOT including the `production` revision.

 Undet this approach, a developer can rewrite code for a new audience without affecting the brand.
-Users that want backwards-compatibility can seek out an edition promising that.
+Users that want backwards-compatibility can seek out an edition with that promise.

 ## Localization